dam

 • 29 species of fish

-The natural environment around Miharu Dam is a cradle of many lives.
-In order to protect this environment and communicate it to the future, Miharu Dam holds nature classes and natural environment forums, and is also taking measures to convey the importance of its internal and external areas.
+The natural environment around Miharu Dam is the cradle of many lives.
+In order to protect this environment and pass it on to future generations, Miharu Dam holds nature classes and natural environment forums, and is working to communicate its importance to people both in and outside the local area

-We will introduce nearby spots that you should visit along with Miharu Dam.
-Please use this as a reference when considering your journey route.
+We will introduce some nearby spots that you may want to visit along with Miharu Dam.
+Please use this as a reference when planning your travel route

 Miharu Dam Museum